 BOARD OF DIRECTORS.

-The board shall:
+The Board of Directors (“Board”) shall:

-Supervise the affairs of the local organization;
+Supervise and manage the affairs of the organization;

-Make recommendations for the local organization's growth and prosperity;
+Determine strategic goals and direction for the organization's growth and prosperity;

-Make recommendations to the local organization regarding proposed amendments to the bylaws;
+Make recommendations to the members regarding proposed amendments to the bylaws;

-Transact any business between meetings of the local organization and report thereon at the next business meeting of the local organization.
+Transact any business between meetings of the members and report thereon at the next business meeting of the members.

 Number.
 The Board of Directors must consist of no less than three individuals.

 Qualification.
-The elected officers, past president and standing committee chairs shall serve on the board of directors, along with any other individual elected by the members to serve on the board of directors.
-The directors must be natural persons and have attained the age of 18 years.
+The Board shall consist of the elected Officers, Past President and the Standing Committee chairs,, along with any other individual elected by the members to serve on the Board.
+Individual members of the Board, whether officers or chairs, will be referred to generally as Directors.
+The Directors must be natural persons and have attained the age of 18 years.

 Term.

+All Directors shall serve a term of approximately one year, unless the Nominating Committee designates a longer term at a Director’s nomination and election, or until the earlier death, resignation, removal or disqualification of the Director, or until her successor is duly elected.

+No Director may serve in the same position for more than three consecutive years.

+No Director may serve more than ten consecutive years on the Board.
+Should a Director serve ten consecutive years on the Board, that Director may be considered for election to the Board again after a one-year hiatus from the Board.

-Directors shall serve a term of approximately one year.
-The term of a director filling a vacancy expires at the end of the unexpired term that the director is filling.
+The term of a Director filling a vacancy expires at the end of the term that the Director is filling.

 Compensation.
 Directors shall not be compensated.

 Resignation.
-A director may resign at any time by giving written notice to the president of OBW.
+A Director may resign at any time by giving notice to the President of OBW.
 The resignation is effective without acceptance, unless a later effective date is specified in the notice.
+Should a Director not provide notice of resignation in writing, the President shall report on the verbal resignation at the next meeting of the Board of Directors and such resignation shall be recorded in the Board meeting minutes.

 Removal.
-A director may be removed at any time, with or without cause:
+A Director may be removed at any time, with or without cause:

-By the affirmative vote of the majority of the remaining directors at a board of directors meeting, and
+By the affirmative vote of the majority of the Directors at a Board meeting, and

 By the affirmative vote of the majority of the members at a meeting of the members.

-Vacancies.
-If a vacancy occurs on the board of directors, including a vacancy resulting from an increase in the number of directors, the members shall fill the vacancy by vote.
-A vacancy that will occur at a specific later date may be filled before the vacancy occurs, but the new director may not take office until the vacancy occurs.
+Board Vacancies.
+A vacancy in the office of President because of death, resignation, removal, disqualification, or other cause, shall be filled by the President Elect first or any one of the Chair positions already elected if the President Elect position is also vacant, for the unexpired portion of the term.
+A vacancy in any other Board position, including a vacancy resulting from an increase in the number of Directors, shall be filled with a nominee recommended by the Nominating Committee and upon vote by the members.
+The Board, upon majority vote of the Directors, may immediately appoint the recommended nominee to the Board as an Interim Director until the membership can vote on the Interim Director at the next membership meeting.
+Should the Interim Director not be elected by the membership after being appointed by the Board, the Interim Director must step down from the interim board position and the membership should vote on another nominee as soon as possible to fill the vacancy.

 Meetings.
-Meetings of the board of directors shall be no less than four times during a one year period.
-The dates, times, and locations of the board of director meetings shall be determined by the president.
+Meetings of the Board shall be no less than four times during a one-year period.
+The dates, times, and locations of the Board meetings shall be determined in advance by the President.